ersandeepahirwar/JS/README.md

 ### Hoisting in JavaScript

-During the execution of a program, JavaScript has two phases:
+During the execution of a program, JavaScript has two phases :

 1. Creation Phase
 2. Execution Phase